brock-huffar/FetchDemo/README.md

 #### Add Payment

-The add payment command will allow for a curl command to add a payment -add must include operation, payer, points, and timestamp
+Then, add payment command will allow for a curl command to add a payment -add must include operation, payer, points, and timestamp

   !!!!!

-  (Note, based on specification from project write up file, two add functions cannot have the same timestamp)
+  **(Note: based on specification from project write up file, two add functions cannot have the same timestamp)**

   add command will be executed like this:

   `curl http://localhost:8080/functions\?'operation=add&payer=miller&points=1000&timeStamp=2022-11-02T14:00:00Z'`

-To change payer, points, or timeStamp, just enter in after = sign your values
+To change operation, payer, points, or timeStamp, just enter your value in after the "=" in cURL command

 If add is successful, it will return with the message "Add Complete"

 ### General Spend

 The general spend command allows points to be spent.
 The points will be taken from the payments in order of timestamp.
   -generalspend only needs operation and points parameters

   generalspend command will be executed like this: